 Coaches Billingsley and Cabatbat pick the bowls

-By Marc Esquivel Posted December 14, 2011 Rose Bowl: Oregon (11-2) vs. Wisconsin (11-2) Cabatbat – I’m going for Oregon because they’re the best team in Oregon.
+By Marc Esquivel Posted December 14, 2011 Rose Bowl: Oregon (11-2) vs. Wisconsin (11-2) Cabatbat – I’m going to Oregon because they’re the best team in Oregon.
 They’re better than